-Cornerstone Advocacy is extending an opportunity for three young credit union professionals to attend the annual Hike the Hill, Sept.
-27–29 in Washington, D.C.
+Cornerstone Advocacy is extending an opportunity for five young credit union professionals to attend the annual Hike the Hill in Washington, D.C.
 Along with Cornerstone Advocacy and other credit union professionals, the selected crashers will spend three days meeting with legislators and regulators.
 Crashers will also attend special sessions to help them understand the reasons we advocate, what happens when we don’t advocate, and how we can make the most of our meetings with lawmakers and policymakers.

 Gives credit union young professionals the opportunity to experience the premier Cornerstone conference generally reserved for credit union industry leaders: ELEVATE: Credit Union Leadership Summit.
 Crashers are encouraged to interact and learn from seasoned professionals while attending the regular conference sessions and events along with special “crasher-only” breakout sessions.

 Cornerstone also encourages young professionals to take advantage of other Crash events:

 Crash the GAC is a non-stop, career-changing program for credit union

 emerging leaders and young professionals that allows them to

 participate in the industry’s largest advocacy conference with

 Several years ago, credit union young professionals decided they wanted to be included and attend large credit union conferences traditionally reserved for more seasoned staff.
 While they were viewed as unconventional conference attendees, that did not stop them from taking a stance and “crashing” the event.
 A group of credit union young professionals worked collectively to share their voice and express their desired to participate in various events.
 This initial “crash” has helped open conversations about getting credit union young professionals involved in the movement with more seasoned industry leaders.